-StepBridge Registration
+StepBridgeUK Registration

-From the StepBridge web-site, players can initiate the registration process by providing their details.
-StepBridge then issues a username/moniker and password, which are then emailed to the player (some players with a hotmail account have encountered difficulties with the receipt of this email).
+From the StepBridgeUK web-site, players can initiate the registration process by providing their details.
+StepBridgeUK then issues a username/moniker and password, which are then emailed to the player.
 Since this is a manual process, if considering entry to a tournament, you should allow 24 hours for the registration process.